b4ckspace/spacestatus/README.md

 # go-mqtt-spacestatus

-A simple go implementation of *spaceapi* that whatches all mqtt topics and caches there last value.
+A simple Go implementation of *spaceapi* that watches all MQTT topics and caches the last values.

+### Build

+Simply run `go build`.

 ### Usage

 Edit the `status-template.json` (go-template syntax) to your needs and run the tool.
-One can configuraiton options using environment variables.
+Configuration options can be set via environment variables.

-* `MQTT_URL`: url of the mqtt server (default: `tcp://mqtt.core.bckspc.de:1883`)
+* `MQTT_URL`: URL of the MQTT server (default: `tcp://mqtt.core.bckspc.de:1883`)
-* `DEBUG`: print mqtt topic changes, enabled when set, regadless of value
+* `DEBUG`: print MQTT topic changes, enabled when set, regardless of value

 ### Limitations

-Currently its not possible to limit the mqtt topics cached.
+Currently it's not possible to limit the MQTT topics cached.